Emergent Fracton Hydrodynamics of Ultracold Atoms in Partially Filled Landau Levels: Effective model for the Lowest Landau Level

+where $p,q,k \,\in [0, N_\phi-1]$ are integers that label the $y-$component of the momenta in the LLL, and $N_\Phi$ coincide with the number of magnetic cells in the $y-$direction.
 The effective model is one-dimensional and consists of squeezing terms in momentum space, that conserve both the total charge $\tilde{\mathcal{N}} =\sum_q b^\dag_q b_q$ as well as the dipole moment in the LLL $\tilde{\mathcal{P}} = \sum_q q\, b^\dag_q b_q$; Fig.~\ref{fig:1}(c).
 The squeezing motion can be understood from the conservation of total momenta in the $y$-direction, since the momentum labels the sites of the one-dimensional lattice.
-When assuming contact interactions in the unprojected system and considering the LLL, the matrix elements of the projected potential are $V^{\text{con}}_{k,p}\propto \exp[{-\frac{k^2+p^2}{2\sigma^2}}]/[(1+\delta_{p,0})(1+\delta_{k,{N_y}/{2}})]$, where the typical length scale $\sigma = L_y/{2}\pi l_b$ and the denominator avoids double counting.
+When assuming contact interactions in the unprojected system and considering the LLL, the matrix elements of the projected interaction depends only on the overlap in the $x$-component of the eigenstates in the LLL.
+As such, they can be tuned by changing the parameters in the Hamiltonian.
+For our model, $V^{\text{con}}_{k,p}\propto \exp[{-\frac{k^2+p^2}{2\sigma^2}}]/[(1+\delta_{p,0})(1+\delta_{k,{N_y}/{2}})]$ \cite{Moudgalya2020,Ortiz13}, where the typical length scale $\sigma = L_y/{2}\pi l_b$ and the denominator avoids double counting.
 The effective matrix elements $V^{\text{con}}_{k,m}$ of the projected Hamiltonian can be tuned by changing the magnetic length $l_b$, or equivalently the thickness of the cylinder, see Fig.~\ref{fig:1} (d).
 As $l_b$ increases the elements of the potential decay faster, and in turn a slower dynamics in the LLL arises.
 This is directly obtained from the dependence of the single-particle eigenstates on the magnetic length.